Virtueson/Yelp/README.md

 This project focuses on leveraging the Yelp dataset to identify good restaurants using machine learning techniques.
-The goal is to analyze various features of restaurants—such as ratings, review sentiment, location, cuisine type, and user check-ins—to build a predictive model that can recommend high-quality dining experiences.
+The goal is to analyze various features of restaurants—such as ratings, restaurants feature, location,  and user check-ins—to build a predictive model that can recommend high-quality dining experiences.

 Key Steps:
 Data Exploration: Analyze the Yelp dataset to understand the distribution of restaurant ratings, popular cuisines, and user review patterns.